RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-08-12-ai-reddit-post-popularity-predictor.md

 ## Closing Thoughts

-When I first thought about this idea, it seemed too small.
+When I first thought about this idea, it seemed small.
 But after finishing the deployment, I realized that even small projects carry valuable lessons.
 I learned how to package a model, how to connect it to a Streamlit interface, and how to host it online for others to use.
 That process gave me confidence for larger projects.

 This post became long because I wanted to explain each block carefully.
 Every helper, conditional, and import played a role.
 In the end, this application is proof that simple design choices, when executed carefully, can produce a functional and valuable tool.

-Finally, reflecting on my personal growth, this project gave me confidence to take on bigger ideas.
-Writing about it in such detail forced me to evaluate why I made each decision.
-That habit of reflection is what will guide me in future projects.
-I do not just write code now; I think about the why and the how.

 ---